Threat Actors View SMBs as Easy Targets – Learn How to Protect Your Company

 Cybersecurity is having a moment in the spotlight — for all the wrong reasons.

-The good news is that more SMBs are waking up to the importance of a robust cybersecurity program as not just an annoying cost, but a selling point that can reassure customers and potentially boost revenue.
+The silver lining in this bleak scenario is that more SMBs are recognizing the vital importance of implementing robust cybersecurity measures.
+They are starting to view it not just as a burdensome expense but also as a valuable selling point that can instill confidence in customers and potentially even enhance revenue.

 Based on an interview with Havoc Shield co-founder and CEO Brian Fritton on an episode of the Go for Launch podcast, here’s what makes SMBs so vulnerable to cyberattacks, the financial benefits of a cybersecurity program for SMBs, and easy steps these businesses can take to defend against cyber attackers.